Enhanced existence time of solutions to evolution equations of Whitham type: Abstract

 \section{Abstract}

-We show that Whitham type equations \(u_t + u u_x -\mathcal{L} u_x = 0\), where \(\mathcal{L}\) is a general Fourier multiplier operator of order \(\alpha \in [-1,1]\), \(\alpha\neq 0\), allow for small solutions to be extended beyond their expected existence time.
-The result is valid for a range of quadratic dispersive equations with inhomogeneous symbols in the dispersive range given by \(\alpha\), and should be extendable to other equations of the same relative dispersive strength.
+We show that Whitham type equations \(u_t + u u_x -\mathcal{L} u_x = 0\), where \(L\) is a general Fourier multiplier operator of order \(\alpha \in [-1,1]\), \(\alpha\neq 0\), allow for small solutions to be extended beyond their ordinary existence time.
+The result is valid for a range of quadratic dispersive equations with inhomogenous symbols in the dispersive regime given by the parameter \(\alpha\).